Aquaculture in Ontario

 - the aquarium trade and zoos

-The aquaculture industry is an important economic driver in rural, northern and Indigenous communities across Ontario.
-It provides employment, prosperity, food security and a healthy local food source for the people of Ontario.
+Aquaculture is an important economic driver in rural, Northern, and Indigenous communities across Ontario.
+It supports employment, prosperity, food security and a healthy local food source.

-Ontario seafood farmers use sustainable farming practices to produce high-quality seafood products rich in protein, omega-3 fatty acids, minerals and vitamins.
-Ontario aquaculture has been internationally recognized for sustainable seafood production following independent third-party reviews and on-farm audits.
+Ontario farmers use sustainable practices to produce high-quality seafood that is rich in lean protein, omega-3 fatty acids, minerals and vitamins.
+We are internationally recognized for our sustainable seafood production.

-Major Ontario producers are certified under the Global Seafood Alliance.
-The Vancouver-based conservation program Ocean Wise has recommended Ontario-farmed rainbow trout as a sustainable seafood choice.
+Major producers in Ontario are certified by the Global Seafood Alliance.
+The Vancouver-based conservation program Ocean Wise recommends Ontario-farmed rainbow trout as a sustainable choice.

-Ontario’s aquaculture industry is using land-based and open water net pen production systems to grow seafood for human consumption and to support recreational fishing.
-Ontario seafood farmers are embracing innovation by incorporating new technologies to improve the industry’s level of production and environmental stewardship.
+Ontario aquaculture uses both land-based and open water net pen systems to grow seafood.
+Farmers embrace innovation by using new technologies and practices, their level of production and environmental stewardship.

-Aquaculture is well supported in Ontario through advocacy, public outreach, research, education and regulatory framework to ensure responsible and sustainable development of the aquaculture industry.
-The Ontario Aquaculture Association (OAA) represents over 45 members and promotes the industry by fostering growth, innovation and partnerships across the province’s aquaculture sector.
+Aquaculture is supported in Ontario through advocacy, public outreach, research, education and a strong regulatory framework.
+This ensures responsible and sustainable development of the aquaculture sector.
+The Ontario Aquaculture Association (OAA) promotes the industry by fostering growth, innovation and partnerships across the province.

 Regulations

-Aquaculture in Ontario is governed by regulatory framework that ensures sustainable and responsible production of aquatic species while protecting the province’s natural resources.
-Regulatory requirements for operating an aquaculture facility include licensing, permits and approvals at the federal, provincial and municipal levels of government.
+Aquaculture in Ontario is governed by a regulatory framework that ensures sustainable and responsible production while protecting natural resources.
+Operating an aquaculture facility requires licensing, permits and approvals at the federal, provincial and municipal levels.

 Federal government regulations

-- Aquaculture in Canada is governed federally by Fisheries and Oceans Canada under the Fisheries Act which sets out Aquaculture Activities Regulations to protect fish and fish habitat.
+Aquaculture is governed federally by Fisheries and Oceans Canada under the Fisheries Act which includes Aquaculture Activities Regulations to protect fish and fish habitat.

-- CFIA addresses aquatic animal health and reportable diseases through the National Aquatic Animal Health Program co-delivered with Fisheries and Oceans Canada.
+- addresses aquatic animal health and reportable diseases through the National Aquatic Animal Health Program co-delivered with Fisheries and Oceans Canada

-- CFIA regulates and licenses the processing of aquaculture products for sale outside of Ontario under the Safe Food for Canadians Regulations.
+- regulates and licenses the processing of aquaculture products for sale outside Ontario under the Safe Food for Canadians Regulations

 Provincial government regulations

-- MNR is the lead provincial ministry regulating and licensing aquaculture under the Fish and Wildlife Conservation Act.
+MNR is the lead provincial ministry for aquaculture regulation and licensing under the Fish and Wildlife Conservation Act.

-- An aquaculture license is required to culture fish in Ontario (except as otherwise exempted).
-It provides authority to culture, buy, sell and transport eligible aquatic species set out in the license.
+An aquaculture license is required to culture fish in Ontario (unless exempted).
+It authorizes the culture, purchase, sale and transport of eligible aquatic species listed in the license.

-- MECP issues permits to take water for aquaculture facilities utilizing more the 50,000 L per day and regulates effluent water discharge through Environmental Compliance Approvals under the Ontario Water Resources Act.
+MECP issues permits to take water for land-based aquaculture facilities that use more than 50,000 L per day.
+It also regulates effluent water discharge through Environmental Compliance Approvals under the Ontario Water Resources Act.

-- Land-based aquaculture operations are subject to compliance with the Nutrient Management Act and may require a nutrient management strategy (NMS) or nutrient management plan (NMP).
+Land-based aquaculture facilities may require a nutrient management strategy (NMS) or nutrient management plan (NMP).

-- OMAFRA regulates and licenses fish processing for sale of aquaculture products within Ontario under the Food Safety and Quality Act.
-As of January 1st, 2020, fish processors within scope of the regulations are required to have a provincial fish processing license issued by OMAFRA.
+OMAFA also regulates and licenses fish processing for aquaculture products sold within Ontario under the Food Safety and Quality Act.
+Processors within scope must have a provincial fish processing license.

 Municipal government regulations

-- Aquaculture operations may be subject to business licensing, building permits, zoning and land-use bylaws as set out by the municipality.
+Aquaculture operations may be subject to business licensing, building permits, zoning and land-use bylaws as set out by municipalities.

-- Aquaculture operations utilizing municipal water sources or discharging effluent water into municipal drains are subject to municipal regulations.
+Operations that use municipal water sources or discharge effluent water into municipal drains must comply with municipal regulations.

-Owned by Agricultural Research and Innovation Ontario (ARIO) and operated by the University of Guelph, OARC plays a key role in aquaculture research supporting breeding and genetics, culture methodology, fish health, welfare and behaviour, nutrition, growth and waste management.
+The Ontario Aquaculture Research Centre (OARC), owned by Agricultural Research and Innovation Ontario (ARIO) and operated by the University of Guelph, plays a key role in aquaculture research.
+Its focus includes breeding and genetics, culture methods, fish health, welfare and behaviour, nutrition, growth and waste management.

 For food production